Days of Our Lives: Broadcast history

 By 1980, Days of Our Lives had displaced Another World as NBC's highest-rated soap.
 Overall, though, the entire NBC soap lineup had been experiencing trouble maintaining ratings traction against its competitors on CBS and ABC.
 In fact, by 1982, all of its shows were rated above only one ABC soap (The Edge of Night) and below all four CBS soaps.
 The "supercouple" era of the 1980s, however, helped bring about a ratings revival, and the 1983–84 season saw Days of Our Lives experience a surge in ratings.
 It held onto its strong numbers for most of the 1980s, only to decline again by 1990, eventually falling back into eighth place.
 As Another World underwent its final ratings slump during the second half of the 1990s, many affiliates swapped the time slots of Another World and Days of Our Lives, which usually aired an hour earlier.

 While individual NBC affiliates had the right to air any show whenever they wished, most of the affiliates (almost all of them, in the earlier days of television) aired the show when the feed was transmitted from the network.

 In the mid-1990s, however, the show experienced a resurgence in popularity, and the show reached number two in the ratings, where it remained for several years before experiencing another ratings decline beginning in 1999, the year that Days of Our Lives became NBC's longest-running daytime program (upon the cancellation of Another World).
-Throughout the 2000s (decade), Days of Our Lives and all the other remaining network daytime serials (four are left as of 2021) have witnessed a steady erosion of viewers, mainly due to vastly altered viewing habits induced by cable networks and alternative genres such as reality and talk shows on minor network affiliates.
+Throughout the 2000s (decade), Days of Our Lives and all the other remaining network daytime serials (four were left as of 2021) have witnessed a steady erosion of viewers, mainly due to vastly altered viewing habits induced by cable networks and alternative genres such as reality and talk shows on minor network affiliates.

 On January 17, 2007, NBC Universal Television president Jeff Zucker remarked that Days of Our Lives would most likely not "continue past 2009."
 This contributed to an immediate ratings decline for Days of Our Lives.
 The show, which was averaging a 2.4 rating prior to the announcement, dropped to a 2.2 average household rating in the months after.
 In an April 2007 interview with Soap Opera Digest, executive producer Ken Corday commented on the ratings decline of the previous months, "If I don't pay attention to the ratings and what the viewers are saying, I'm an ostrich.
 I have not seen a decline in the ratings on the show this precipitous — ever.
 I've never seen this much of a percentage decline."